Kosmosaik/ProgressCrawl/docs/ROADMAP.md

 ### M2 — More Interesting Exploration (Locations & POIs)
 - Discoverable mini-locations inside zones (small dungeons / pockets / events)
 - Persistent points of interest (opened chests stay opened, etc.)
-- A new biome type with unique terrain + spawns (biome not decided yet)
+- A new biome with its own terrain and spawns

 ### M3 — Difficulty That Actually Matters
 - Harder areas become more meaningful and rarer
 - Enemies, loot, and resources scale in clearer ways
 - Higher difficulty = better rewards and more danger

+### M3.25 — Quality Grades & Better Loot Results (Not More Loot)
+- Creatures, nodes, and stashes spawn with a “quality grade”
+- Your tools and skills decide how much quality you can extract
+- Higher grades mean better-quality materials and results over time

 ### M3.5 — The “What Is This Game?”
 Update (Design Lock-In)
 - A clear written vision of the long-term gameplay loop
-- Defines progression, setbacks, and how survival pressure scales
+- Defines progression, setbacks, and scaling survival pressure
-- Helps players and devs understand the long-term direction

-### M4 — Actions Feel Like Real Time (Unified Timing)
+### M4 — Actions Feel Like Real Time
-- All actions (exploring, crafting, harvesting, eating, lockpicking) follow the same timing rules
+- All actions use the same timing rules
 - Day/Night time cycle
-- Seasons (Seasons change after x amount of days)
+- Seasons (prep for future event motor and weather system)
-- Better pause/cancel/interrupt behavior
+- Better cancel/pause/interrupt behavior
-- More consistent feel across the entire game
+- Clear action messages while doing things (harvesting, traveling, inspecting)

-### M5 — Survival Begins (Hunger, Thirst, Regen)
+### M5 — Survival Begins
 - Hunger and thirst become real pressures
 - You’ll need to eat and drink to stay alive
-- Early penalties are meaningful but not punishing
+- Early buffs and penalties are meaningful but not punishing/overpowered
+- HP Regen

 ### M6 — Hands, Tools, and Real Item Use
 - Equip items in left/right hands
-- Use tools directly (not just “inventory UI actions”)
+- Use tools directly on the world
 - Combine items for simple crafting
+- Looting becomes interaction-based (no global loot button)
-- Durability begins: tools wear down as you use them
+- Durability begins: items wear down as you use them

 ### M7 — Carrying & Encumbrance
-- Start with limited carrying (hands-only) and limited weight
+- Start with limited carrying (hands-only) and limited weight limit
-- Backpacks unlock bigger inventory
+- Backpacks unlock bigger inventory & higher weight limit
-- Weight matters (carry too much = penalties)
+- Weight matters and affects survival choices
-- Survival choices become more important (“What do I bring?”)
+- STR contributes to encumbrance/carry cap

-### M8 — Gathering Becomes a System
+### M8 — Gathering Grows
-- Harvesting takes time and depends on your tools and skills
+- Harvesting takes time and depends on tools and skills
-- Nodes have grades/quality (F0 → S9)
+- Nodes have quality grades
-- Gathering skills like Woodcutting / Stone collecting become part of progression
+- Gathering skills become part of progression (Woodcutting, Mining...)
-- "Improve" resource node/entity/loot upon harvesting.
-(Improve to max grade or fail).
+- Roll/Improvement system based on skills and tool

-### M9 — Processing Creatures (Skinning / Butchering)
+### M9 — Processing Animals & Materials
-- Creatures provide meaningful materials
-- Skinning gives hides, butchering gives meat/bones/sinew
+- Skinning and butchering become real systems
-- Sinew can become an important crafting material
+- Sinew and other materials feed crafting paths (like bow strings)
-- No more "loot and get everything".
-Creatures may drop extra items not related to it's "body".
+- No more one loot-button.
+Different actions/skills for different resources

 ### M10 — Primitive Crafting & Camps
 - Early survival crafting (basic tools and shelter)
-- Fire/camp interactions expand
+- Fire and camp interactions expand
-- Blueprint placement for simple constructions
-- Crafting becomes part of surviving longer and exploring further
+- Build small survival structures

-### M11 — Living World Behavior (Before Combat)
+### M11 — A Living World
-- Creatures roam, flee, or defend territory
+- Creatures roam, flee, and defend territory
-- The world feels alive even before combat systems are added
+- More survival tension even before combat is added
-- More “survival tension” just from presence and behavior

 ### M12 — Death = Setbacks (Not Permadeath)
-- Death causes losses (backpack inventory loss, durability damage)
+- Death causes meaningful losses (inventory, durability damage)
+- Respawn rules
-- Progress continues, but you pay a price
+- You continue progressing, but you pay a price

-- Future options may include corpse retrieval or XP loss, but not at first
+### M12.5 — Levels & Growth
+- Gain XP from survival actions and exploration
+- Level up to gain attribute points
+- Long-term character progression begins

-### M13 — Combat v1 (Later, Built on Survival)
+### M13 — Combat (Later)
-- Combat is added after survival systems exist
+- Combat is added after survival is solid
-- Simple combat loop (attack/defend/flee) with meaningful rewards
+- Simple but expandable combat loop
-- XP and progression tied to surviving encounters (not arcade runs)
+- XP and rewards tied to surviving encounters

-### M14 — Quests & Tutorial Guidance
+### M14 — Quests & Tutorial
-- More guidance for new players
+- Tutorial tasks guide new players through the systems
-- Tasks/quests that teach systems gradually
+- Later: optional quests in the world

 ### M15 — Economy
-- Vendors
+- Vendors and trade systems
-- Buying/selling or barter system
-- More reasons to collect and manage resources long-term
+- More reasons to gather and craft long-term

-### Long-Term Expansion (After Core Loop Feels Good)
+### Long-Term Expansion
+- Events, weather, housing/base building
-- Deeper professions and crafting
+- Deeper crafting and professions
-- Weather and world events
-- Enchanting and advanced gear systems
+- Pets, companions, magic, and more biomes
-- Ranged combat
-- Meta progression and bigger world goals
+- Era progression and big world goals
-- Smarter AI and more biome variety

-Combat supports survival, not the other way around.